 Put otherwise: it's the bridge between Point A (a great idea) and Point B (a realised idea).

 There are five types of IoT platforms:

-Connectivity platforms are, as the name suggests, centred around the networking component of IoT systems.
+IoT Connectivity Management platforms are, as the name suggests, centred around the networking component of IoT systems.
 They provide users with the software, connectivity hardware, and data directing necessary for keeping your devices online.
-Their networks generally rely on existing carrier services and Wi-Fi, configuring the connection in a way that allows for easy IoT set up.
+Their networks generally rely on existing carrier services and Wi-Fi, configuring the connection in a way that allows for easy IoT setup.

-Application enablement platforms are a one-size-fits-all approach that offers users everything they need to get an IoT system off the ground.
+IoT Application enablement platforms are a one-size-fits-all approach that offers users everything they need to get an IoT system off the ground.
 They provide you with the devices, software, development, and deployment of IoT systems.
-They're a one-stop shop for kickstarting your system, saving you from having to manage developers, network configuration, and hardware engineering yourself.
+They're a one-stop-shop for kickstarting your system, saving you from having to manage developers, network configuration, and hardware engineering yourself.